jonathanjdavis/iosmailprofile/README.md

-iOS Profile Generator
+iOS Email Profile Generator

-Creates XML to allow people to simply enter their username/password and have an email profile created for them so they do not need to enter in additional about incoming/outgoing mail servers and port numbers
+ v1.0

+Generates an XML email profile for iOS allowing users to simply enter their display name, username, and email address.

+This avoids having to explain incoming and outgoing mail servers, ports, and SSL encryption to the end user of the email accounts.
+Instead they can be directed to the location of this page. fill in the basic information, then be prompted to install the Email Profile; All from their iOS device.

+Users will only need to supply their password at the time the profile is installed.